These considerations lead to various combinatorial numbers

 so that a few

 remarks concerning these are in order.
-For example, is the set
+For example,

 of surjective mappings